aneilbaboo/deepdialog-node-client/docs/flowscript.md

 ## Overview

 FlowScript is a Node.js DSL that lets a chatbot developer write dynamic conversational flows.
-A flow is a sequence of commands for the bot to execute, such as sending messages with images and/or buttons, branching logic, loops and calling reusable conversational procedures, called dialogs.
+A flow is a sequence of commands for the bot to execute, such as sending messages with images, carousels and buttons, branching logic, loops and calling reusable conversational procedures, called dialogs.

 A single flow might encompass several interactions with a user, mediated by several HTTP requests on the bot server occurring over minutes, hours or days.
 In FlowScript you script these interactions in the order they happen in a conversation.
 The FlowScript compiler generates methods in the bot web server that handle each interaction that makes up a conversation.